ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: record_coercions

     Specifies whether the IVI engine keeps a list of the value coercions it  makes for ViInt32 and ViReal64 attributes.
 You call  Ivi_GetNextCoercionInfo to extract and delete the oldest coercion record  from the list.
     The default value is VI_FALSE.
-Use the niScope_InitWithOptions  function to override this value.
+Use the :py:meth:`niscope.Session._init_with_options`  function to override this value.

     The following table lists the characteristics of this property.